Skip to main content

 site_code = 'a8st4f59bj'

-config.kameleoon_client = Kameleoon::KameleoonClientFactory.create(site_code)
+config.kameleoon_client = Kameleoon::KameleoonClientFactory.create(site_code, config: kameleoon_config)

 end